MicrosoftDocs/azure-docs-powershell/azps-7.1.0/Az.HDInsight/New-AzHDInsightCluster.md

 ## SYNOPSIS
 Creates an Azure HDInsight cluster in the specified resource group for the current subscription.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.hdinsight/new-azhdinsightcluster) for up-to-date information.

 ## SYNTAX

 ### Default (Default)